Studio Photo Session

 Using manual mode I find that f/10 and 1/160 sec work well and cancels any ambient light in the room.

 Using a four light set up 2x strobe lights for the background “white backdrop” lights shining on the backdrop itself.
-To produce a pure white background ensure the back lighting is at least a stop or stop half brighter than you front lights.
+To produce a pure white background make sure the back lighting is at least a stop or stop half brighter than you front lights.

 You can of course experiment with all four of the lights as you please.
 This sometimes gives you a better understanding of how the light effects your subject.